Author Guidelines

 Reference List

-References cited in the text of a research paper must appear in a Reference List or bibliography.
+References cited in the text of a research paper must appear in a Reference List and follow the current APA style.
 This list provides the information necessary to identify and retrieve each source.

-• Authors: Write out the last name and initials for all authors of a particular work.
-Use an ampersand (&) instead of the word “and” when listing multiple authors of a single work. e.g., Smith, J. D., & Jones, M.
+- Authors: Write out the last name and initials for all authors of a particular work.
+Use an ampersand (&) instead of the word “and” when listing multiple authors of a single work: e.g., Smith, J. D., & Jones, M. For sources that are from an edited work, the editors' initials precedes their surnames: e.g., In (Eds.)
+B. C. Jones and R. L. Smith....

 Two additional pieces of information should be included for works accessed online.

-• Internet Address: A stable Internet address should be included and should direct the reader as close as possible to the actual work.
+- Internet Address: A stable Internet address should be included and should direct the reader as close as possible to the actual work.
 If the work has a digital object identifier (DOI), use this.
 If there is no DOI or similar handle, use a stable URL.
 If the URL is not stable, as is often the case with online newspapers and some subscription-based databases, use the home page of the site you retrieved the work from.
+See examples below.

 Examples: